Elaine Goble: Education

-Goble graduated in 1975 from Lord Dorchester Secondary School, London, Ontario.
+Goble graduated in 1975 from Lord Dorchester Secondary School, which is near London, Ontario.
 In 1975 she continued her education at York University, in Toronto, Ontario.
 After two years of working towards a Bachelor of Fine Arts degree at York University, she moved back to Avon, Ontario due to the high pressure of becoming an artist in the city.
 In 1977, Goble enrolled at the University of Western Ontario where she graduated with a Bachelor of Arts degree.

 Works

 Artistic process

 Although Goble has worked in a variety of mediums, she favors pencil drawings the most.
 Goble finds inspiration from photographs of strangers, an example of this is referencing pictures of veterans she took at a Remembrance Day ceremony in Ottawa, Ontario.
 Through her drawings she hopes to emphasize the subjects personalities by listening to their stories and combining significant details of their lives within each piece.
-Goble’s hyper-realism works fall under the classification of representational art with a focus on portraiture drawings.
-In her Cost of War: The Canadian Homefront exhibition, the process of each piece took 6-9 months to complete, this included multiple meetings with her subjects to understand their background and engage in photography sessions.
+Goble's hyper-realism works fall under the classification of representational art with a focus on portraiture drawings.
+In her Cost of War: The Canadian Homefront exhibition, the process of each piece took 6–9 months to complete, this included multiple meetings with her subjects to understand their background and engage in photography sessions.

 Within her work, Goble consistently uses photography to develop compositions, exhibit and donate works, while never considering herself a professional photographer.
 Photography is a vital tool in her artistic process used to capture her subjects.
 Afterward, she creates using graphite, with subtle use of egg tempera and sometimes oil paint.
 This process begins with a photograph being printed then transferred onto large pieces of mat board where she then copies the images onto her own support.
 She uses a detailed hand with tiny strokes to create her desired tones and lines.
 The range of values in her palette is diverse, using graphite pencils as dark as 6B.
 Her works done in graphite maintain a photographic composition and origin even though the medium is different.
 This effect happens through the use of finite detail and, almost always the whole surface is depicted in hyper-realism.
 Over the years, she has questioned the value of her photographs compared to her finished artworks, both attract genuine attention but more serious institutional interest and dollar value are placed on her handcrafted drawings and paintings over the photographs.
 Due to this, Goble does not consider her two practices equal.